 19. Base Your Decorations on Your Room’s Theme

-While you’re picking and choosing what your mantel shelf should display, make sure you’re making your decisions based off the theme of your living room.
+While you’re picking and choosing what your mantel shelf should display, make sure you’re making your decisions based on the theme of your living room.
 Pink flowers won’t work if there isn’t any other pink in the space. (via A Pretty Life In The Suburbs)

 20. Hang a Banner